 This article introduces how to extend partition in Windows Server 2008 R2 without losing data.
-Extend Server 2008 volume with Disk Management, Diskpart cmd and NIUBI Partition Editor.
+Extend Server 2008 volume with Disk Management, Diskpart cmd and partition editor software.

-When system C drive is running out of space on Windows Server 2008, if you contact support from OEM manufacturers, they'll tell you to back up, delete and recreate disk partition, and then restore everything.
+When system C drive is running out of space on Windows Server 2008, if you contact support from OEM manufacturers, they'll tell you to back up everything, delete and recreate partitions, finally restore from backup.
 If you do like that, a whole day may be wasted, obviously, it is not the best solution.

-To help change partition size, Microsoft provides 2 native tools in Windows Server 2008: Diskpart command and GUI Disk Management.
-Both tools can shrink and extend Server 2008 volume without losing data (not 100%).
+To help change partition size, Microsoft provides 2 native tools in Windows Server 2008: Diskpart command and Disk Management.
+Both tools can shrink and extend Server 2008 volume without losing data (in most cases).
 However, they only work under restricted condition.
 In most cases, you still need third party partition software for Server 2008.

 1. Extend volume in Windows Server 2008 Disk Management

-To extend partition with Windows Server 2008 Disk Management, your disk partition structure must meet the requirements below:
+To extend partition with Windows Server 2008 Disk Management, your disk partition structure must meet all requirements below: